 Third-party payors, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
 Assuming coverage is approved, the resulting reimbursement payment rates might not be adequate to allow us to establish or maintain a market share sufficient to realize a sufficient return on our investments.
 If reimbursement is not available, or is available only to limited levels, our product candidates may be competitively disadvantaged, and we, or our collaborators, may not be able to successfully commercialize our product candidates.
 Alternatively, securing favorable reimbursement terms may require us to compromise pricing and prevent us from realizing an adequate margin over cost.
-In addition, in the United States, no uniform policy of coverage and reimbursement for drug and biologic products can differ significantly from payor to payor.
+In addition, in the United States, no uniform policy of coverage and reimbursement for drug and biologic products exists among third-party payors.
+Therefore, coverage and reimbursement for drug and biologic products can differ significantly from payor to payor.
 Further, we believe that future coverage and reimbursement will likely be subject to increased restrictions both in the United States and in international markets.
 Third-party coverage and reimbursement for our products or product candidates for which we receive regulatory approval may not be available or adequate in either the United States or international markets, which could have a negative effect on our business, results of operations, financial condition and prospects.